CELIUST/Metro_Bike_Project/README.md

 Once the links were successfully downloaded from the source, I noticed the links were zip file, which meant they were compressed files, therefore I used the following codes to unzip the files: [Unzip_Metro_Bike.ipynb](path/to/Unzip_Metro_Bike.ipynb)

 ## Storage
 Data Store: Azure, often referred to as Microsoft Azure, is a cloud computing platform and service provided by Microsoft.
 This is the python script I used to upload the unzip files into Azure containers: [Staging_Area_Metro_Bike.ipynb](Staging_Area_Metro_Bike.ipynb)

 ## Modeling
 Fact Table and Dimension Table :![Metro_Bike_Dimensional_Modeling.png](Metro_Bike_Dimensional_Modeling.png)

+## Data Warehouse
+Using the Azure Synapse, I created a Synapse workspace that will conatined a storage container and SQL pool.
+The storage container will hold the cleaned data after it's transformed and the SQL pool